alexmojaki/friendly_states/README.md

 The transition `Doing.done` demonstrates several interesting things:

-- A transition can have multiple output states.
+- A transition can have multiple possible output states.
 In that case the method must return one of those states to indicate which one to switch to.
 - Transitions are just like normal methods and can accept whatever arguments you want.
 - States have an attribute `obj` which is the object that was passed to the class when it was constructed.
 This lets you interact with the object whose state is changing.